A Thief in the Night (film): Themes

 The film's title is taken from 1 Thessalonians 5:2, in which Paul warns his readers that "the day of the Lord so cometh as a thief in the night."

 A Thief in the Night presents a pre-tribulational dispensational futurist interpretation of Christian eschatology and the rapture popular among U.S. evangelicals, but is generally rejected by Roman Catholics, Orthodox Christians, Lutherans, and Reformed Christians.
 According to Dean Anderson of Christianity Today, "the film brings to life the dispensational view of Matthew 24:36-44."

+Fears of globalism and big government are prominent themes in the film, with "the Antichrist...literally a branch of the United Nations claiming control over the entire world."
+In the film, everyone must receive the mark of the beast on their forehead or right hand in order to buy or sell.
+Producers used three rows of a binary number six ("0110") to represent the number 666, an interpretation of Revelation 13:11-18.
+The locusts from Revelation 9:1–11 with human faces, ready for battle – to torment those without the seal of God – are represented in the film as attack helicopters, taken from Christian writer Hal Lindsey's interpretation of the Revelation passage.